allaboutopensource/Nagios-Plugin/README.md

 chown apache:nagios /usr/local/nagios/libexec/check_snmp_extend.py

-You need to add A SNMP EXEC (EXTEND) to the Linux/Xen host :
+You need to add A SNMP EXEC (EXTEND) to the Linux/Xen host and give the community name to the config:

 edit /etc/snmp/snmpd.conf and add a line like this :